isomerpages/sportsg-safesport/_faq/Safe Sport Programme.md

 <br>(3) enforce the terms of the Safe Sport Policy across its membership,
 programmes and/or sanctioned events
 <br>
-<br>A model Safe Sport Policy will be made available to Member Organisations
+<br>The Safe Sport Commission will undertake an onboarding process with each
-and the Safe Sport Commission will undertake an onboarding process with each Member Organisation to ensure that the Safe Sport Policy is aligned.</p>
+Member Organisation to ensure that the Safe Sport Policy is tailored to its needs.</p>
 <p></p>